Introduction to Sublimation Printing

 Process of Sublimation Printing

 Sublimation is a popular form of digital printing used for fabric and other materials for many years.
 This printing method involves using heat to transfer an image onto a substrate.
-The process begins with creating a design or artwork, which is then printed onto special sublimation transfer paper.
-Once the image is printed on paper, it can be applied to polyester fabrics, ceramic mugs, metals, and even wood surfaces.
+The process begins with creating a design or artwork, and then printed onto special sublimation transfer paper.
+Once the image is printed on paper, it can be applied to polyester fabrics, ceramic mugs, metals, and wood surfaces.

 Examples of Sublimation Prints